Jagapathi Babu: 1989–2013: Lead roles

 Babu made his lead debut in Telugu with the movie Simha Swapnam (1989) which was produced by his father and directed by V. Madhusudhana Rao.
 That same year, he starred in Adavilo Abhimanyudu.
 His first commercial success came with Peddarikam released in 1992.
 He had his breakthrough in the form of Gaayam directed by Ram Gopal Varma in the year 1993.
 In 1994, with the super hit film Subhalagnam, he reached family audience.
 He won the Nandi Award for Best Actor in 1996 for his role in the movie Maavichiguru directed by S V Krishna Reddy.

 1997 saw hit films including Subhakankshalu and Pelli Pandiri.
 In 1998, he won the Nandi Award for Best Supporting Actor for the film Anthahpuram.
 In 2000, he won the Nandi Best Actor Award for his performance in the thriller Manoharam.
+In 2003, he starred in the multistarrer Hanuman Junction.
 In 2003–05, he did runway hit films like Kabaddi Kabaddi, Athade Oka Sainyam, Pedababu and Anukokunda Oka Roju.
 In 2006, he appeared in Samanyudu and Pellaina Kothalo.
 He received the Nandi Best Supporting Actor Award for the second time in the year 2007 for his role in the film Lakshyam in addition to a won Filmfare Award.
 In 2011, he received the Kala Bhushana Award for his contribution to cinema by TSR Lalitha Kala Parishat.

 His first Tamil movie was Madrasi, and in 2012, he appeared as the antagonist in Tamil film Thaandavam.
 He played the lead role in Jai Bolo Telangana, which won five Nandi Awards.
 In 2012, he debuted in the Kannada film Bachchan as a cop.